langchain-ai/langsmith-sdk/python/README.md

 This package contains the Python client for interacting with the [LangChainPlus platform](https://www.langchain.plus/).

 LangChainPlus helps you and your team develop and evaluate language models and intelligent agents.
-It works with any LLM Application, including a seamless integration with [LangChain](https://github.com/hwchase17/langchain), a widely recognized open-source framework that simplifies the process for developers to create powerful language model applications.
+It is compatible with any LLM Application and provides seamless integration with [LangChain](https://github.com/hwchase17/langchain), a widely recognized open-source framework that simplifies the process for developers to create powerful language model applications.

 LangChainPlus is developed and maintained by [LangChain](https://langchain.com/), the company behind the LangChain framework.

-> **Note**: You can enjoy the benefits of LangChainPlus without using the LangChain open source packages!
-To get started with your own proprietary framework, set up your account then skip to [Logging Traces Outside LangChain](#logging-traces-outside-langchain)
+> **Note**: You can enjoy the benefits of LangChainPlus without using the LangChain open-source packages!
+To get started with your own proprietary framework, set up your account and then skip to [Logging Traces Outside LangChain](#logging-traces-outside-langchain).

 ## Logging Traces with LangChain